css-materials/course-site/content/home/about-course/index.md

 <!-- <img src="img/cis.svg" align="right" /> -->

+## Course Information

-* Instructor: Sabrina Nardin
+* **Instructor**: Sabrina Nardin
+* **Teaching Assistants**:
+    * Yiwen Lu
-* Teaching Assistants:
+    * Yunshu Hu
-    * TA First Last
-    * TA First Last
-* Meeting day/time: Tu-Th 3:30-4:50
+* **Meeting day/time**: Tu-Th 3:30-4:50
-* Meeting location:
+* **Meeting location**: MACSS Bldg, Room 295
-* Office hours:
+* **Office hours**:
-    * Sabrina: (MACSS Bldg 221A)
+    * Sabrina: F 9:00-11:00 (MACSS Bldg, Room 221A), book [here](https://appoint.ly/t/nardin)
-    * TA: (TBA)
-    * TA: (TBA)
+    * Yiwen: M-W 10:00-11:00 (MACSS Bldg, Room 222), book [here](https://appoint.ly/s/yiwenlu/officehours)
+    * Yunshu: Tu-Th 2:00-3:00 (MACSS Bldg, Room 222), book [here](https://appoint.ly/s/yunshu/officehours)
-* Prerequisites: None
+* **Prerequisites**: None

 ## Course Description

 This is an applied course for data scientists with little-to-no programming experience who wish to harness growing digital and computational resources.
 The focus of the course is on generating **reproducible research** through the use of programming languages and version control software.
 Major emphasis is placed on a pragmatic understanding of core principles of programming and packaged implementations of methods.

 Students will leave the course with basic computational skills implemented through many computational methods and approaches to data science; while students will not become expert programmers, they will gain the knowledge of how to adapt and expand these skills as they are presented with new questions, methods, and data.

 ## Course Objectives